HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Image positions and time-delay comparison

 To visualize the results, we show the differences of the $x$- and $y$-coordinates of the multiple image positions in Fig.~\ref{fig:ImPos} as a function of the Einstein radius.
 We find essentially no bias and a similar scatter as in \citetalias{schuldt21a}, which increases with the Einstein radius as expected from Fig.~\ref{fig:comparison}.
 The small bias and fluctuations in the last bins ($\theta_\text{E} \geq 2\arcsec$) are due to low-number statistics (compare also the histogram of the Einstein radius distribution in Fig.~\ref{fig:comparison}).

-Fig.~\ref{fig:Timedelays} shows the time-delay differences as a histogram (left panel) and as a function of the predicted Einstein radius (right panel).
-There is a relatively strong bias increasing linearly with the Einstein radius, which is due to $\Delta t$ scaling with $\theta_\text{E}^2$ instead of $\theta_\text{E}$.
-The observed scatter increases as well, which is expected given the performance on the image positions.
-Since we train our ResNet on a sample with equally distributed Einstein radii up to $\sim 1.5\arcsec$, we can compare the bias and scatter to the similar constructed CNN of \citetalias{schuldt21a} (see Sec.~4.3 in \citetalias{schuldt21a}).
-That network shows an overall comparable bias towards longer time delays, from which we can infer that the external shear has only a minor effect on the time-delay predictions and that the bias mainly originates from the Einstein radius offsets.
-While the ResNet under- and over-predicts equally many time delays with a typical scatter $\bar{\sigma} \sim 25$ days, the CNN has a slight tendency to over-predictions.
-To correct the ResNet predictions for the bias with the Einstein radius, we fit a linar function of the form \be a \times \theta_\text{E}^\text{pred} + b \ee to the individual differences.
-We restrict the fitting range to [0.5\arcsec, 2\arcsec] where the bias seem to be roughly linear.
-We obtain a value for $a$ of 9.537 and for $b$ of $-3.569$.
+Figure~\ref{fig:Timedelays} shows the time-delay differences as a histogram (left panel) and as a function of the predicted Einstein radius (right panel).
+We find a small bias in $\Delta t$, while the observed scatter increases as well, which is expected given the performance on the image positions.
+As we train our ResNet on a sample with equally distributed Einstein radii up to $\sim 1.5\arcsec$, we can compare the bias and scatter to the similarly constructed CNN of \citetalias{schuldt21a} (see Sec.~4.3 in \citetalias{schuldt21a}).
+These networks show an overall comparable bias towards longer time delays, from which we can infer that the external shear has only a minor effect on the time-delay predictions and that the bias mainly originates from the Einstein radius offsets.
+While the ResNet equally under- and overpredicts many time delays with a typical scatter of $\bar{\sigma} \sim 20$ days, the CNN has a slight tendency to make overpredictions.
+To correct the ResNet predictions for the bias with the Einstein radius, we fit a linear function of the form \be a \times \theta_\text{E}^\text{pred} + b \ee to the individual differences, restricting the fitting range to [0.5\arcsec, 2\arcsec].
+We obtain a value for $a$ of 0.909 and a value for $b$ of $1.928$.
 The corrected plot is shown in the left panel of Fig.~\ref{fig:Timedelays_corrected}, along with the corrected time-delay difference $ \Delta t^\text{pred} - \Delta t ^\text{tr}$ as a function of the difference in Einstein radius (right panel).
-For systems with $\theta_\text{E}^\text{pred} \lesssim 2\arcsec$, we can control the bias within $\sim$ 3 days, although the scatter remains large, limiting the utlility of the network to predict precise time delays.
-This is clearly not as good as it can be achieved with traditional MCMC sampling on ground-based images and a SIE+$\gamma_\text{ext}$ mass distribution, but given the extreme difference in computational time it may still serve as a reasonable first estimate for systems with $\theta_\text{E} \leq 2\arcsec$.
+For systems with $\theta_\text{E}^\text{pred} \lesssim 2\arcsec$, we can control the bias within $\sim$ 3 days, although the scatter remains large, limiting the usefulness of the network in predicting precise time delays.
+This performance is clearly not as good as that of traditional MCMC sampling on ground-based images and a SIE+$\gamma_\text{ext}$ mass distribution, but given the extreme difference in computational time, it may still serve as a reasonable first estimate for systems with $\theta_\text{E} \leq 2\arcsec$.